jcaw/json-rpc-server.el/README.md

 '("a string" 'a-symbol :a-keyword)
 ```

+### Keyword Arguments

-Note that by default, JSON-RPC requires that keyword arguments be passed as
+By default, JSON-RPC requires that keyword arguments be passed as objects
-dictionaries.
+(`{"keyword": "value"}`).
 This is not supported.
-Elisp takes a mixture of named and keyword
+Elisp takes a mixture of named
-arguments, and arguments are lists.
-If you want to pass keyword arguments, you
+and keyword arguments, and arguments are lists.
+Thus `"params"` should always be
+a list - never an object.

-must encode them as a list:
+If you want to pass keyword arguments, you must encode them as a list:

 ```json
 {